-A project specifies a container that holds one or more continuous queries and are backed by a thread pool of user-defined size.
+A project specifies a container that holds one or more continuous queries and is backed by a thread pool of user-defined size.
 A project can specify the level of determinism for incremental computations.
 It can also specify an optional port for publish/subscribe scalability.

 The data flow model is always computationally deterministic.
-Intermediate calculations can occur at different times across different runs of a project when it is multi-threaded.
+When a project is multithreaded, intermediate calculations can occur at different times across different project runs.
 Therefore, when a project watches every incremental computation, the increments could vary across runs even though the unification of the incremental computation is always the same.